Portland singer Storm Large wows judges on 'America's Got Talent'

 PORTLAND, Ore. — Portland singer Storm Large got a standing ovation from the judges on "America's Got Talent" during her performance on the hit NBC show Tuesday night.

-Large sang a unique rendition of "I've Got You Under My Skin," which received a roaring applause and standing ovation from the audience and judges Simon Cowell, Heidi Klum, Sophia Vergara and Howie Mandel, along with host Terry Crews.
+Large sang a unique rendition of "I've Got You Under My Skin," which received roaring applause from the audience and judges Simon Cowell, Heidi Klum, Sophia Vergara and Howie Mandel, along with host Terry Crews.

+In an interview with KGW news Wednesday, Large said the standing ovation, especially from Cowell, moved her to tears.

+“For him to be move to stand, I was like wow!
+I guess I chose the right path,” Large said.

 Her performance also got plenty of love on Twitter, especially after AGT posted the video on its official Twitter account — and Klum, Vergara and Crews each gave her shoutouts on their official accounts.